prassu02/stock-prediction-app/README.md

 ## 📌 Author

 **Prasanna Kumar**
-AI & Data Science Enthusiast
+AI & Data Science

+---

-## ⭐ If you like this project
+## ⭐ Support

-Give it a ⭐ on GitHub and share it!
+If you like this project, give it a ⭐ on GitHub!

+---